vic-ma/howtodismantle.github.io/_posts/2023-01-19-Easy-access-to-complex-SAP-data-or-how-to-have-fun-with-SAP-Queries.md

 ### User Groups

-User Groups are some kind of container to organize queries and infoset.
+User Groups are some kind of container to organize queries and infosets.
 The term might be a bit misleading.
 We often find User Groups for certain topics like Material Management, Logistics, Planning.... but it depends on how the company is organising itself.
 There's no general rule.
 In our sample the User Group is called /SAPQUERY/MB.
 The SAPQUERY is just a namespace and MB stands for Material Management.

 ### Infoset

-The idea of an Infoset is to separate the data aquisiation and how it's presented ot the user.
+The idea of an Infoset is to separate the data aquisiation from how it's presented ot the user.
 In our example the Infoset is called /SAPQUERY/MEVL31 and it's just a table join on certain Puchase document tables.
-Our sample query MWVL31 is using this infoset to aquire the data.
-So when you see the sslection screen or the output, you actually see the query.
+Our sample query MEVL31 is using this infoset to aquire the data.
+So when you see the selection screen or the output, you actually see the query.
 But what happens in the background is done by the infoset.
 Of course it makes sense that multiple queries share one infoset as they just present different views on the same infoset.

 ### Area